piceaTech/MMM-rusty-things/README.md

 ## No cross-compilation

-In the folder rust-things execute:
+In the folder `MMM-rusty-things` execute:
 ```neon build --release```

 (This runs for approximately 30 minutes.)